• Browse topics

 The backend code of the user endpoint was not releasing memory after use, causing allocated memory to be never released and overall memory usage to climb.
 The backend code of the user endpoint is the following:

-There are a few flaws here:
+There are two flaws here:

 1. The requested user is fetched from the database (if the users dictionary did not contain the user), regardless of the permissions that the authenticated user has.